 However, not that whipped coconut cream is not as firm as whipped heavy cream, and your topping might be thinner and runnier.

-If you like delicious keto desserts, you’ll love these:
+If you like delicious keto and healthy desserts, you’ll love these:

 Have you made this keto coconut cream pie dessert?
 Share a review or comment below to connect with me.